NodeBE4/opinion/_posts/2022-04-18-EnclavedMicrostate.md

 I'm pretty sure she mentioned that there was an already-recorded 3D live for it, so it's likely that.

+----- __354.11__ -----2022-04-24 21:50:22+08:00:

+I suspect there's some coordinated keikaku to insert superfluous Japanese kotoba into otherwise English sentences on this subreddit.

+----- __354.12__ -----2022-04-24 21:52:33+08:00:

+I mean, I've seen CN-subtitled clips straight up transliterate 'yabai' as 牙敗 *ya2 bai4* so it's definitely not just importing into English.
+To be honest, no translation is ever 1-to-1, and if there's just not really a good term to translate something like 'oshi' or 'yabai' to, why not just loan the word?

 ### 355: [Athelia Hiroyuki to graduate from MyHoloTV on April 30](https://old.reddit.com/r/VirtualYoutubers/comments/u7055e/athelia_hiroyuki_to_graduate_from_myholotv_on/), submitted on 2022-04-19 16:23:02+08:00.

 ----- __355.1__ -----2022-04-21 00:10:40+08:00: